 So what does it mean to make self-care a priority?

 2. Making self-care a priority also means getting plenty of sleep.
 Go to bed early if you’ve had several late nights in a row.
-Snuggle yourself in the covers with an inspiring book that nourishes your mind and spirit.
+Snuggle yourself under the covers with an inspiring book that nourishes your mind and spirit.
 How much sleep do you need to feel energized?
-And how glorious does it feel when your really rested?
+And how glorious does it feel when you’re really rested?

 When I dash off to yoga class 2-3 times a week, sometimes I flirt with feelings of selfishness.
 With all the holiday shopping, and ALL my other responsibilities to my family and business, do I REALLY have 90 minutes to spare?

 I’m a better mom, partner, coach, friend, colleague, daughter, sister and aunt when I get to stretch, move my body and take in a dose of stillness at the end of class during the final asana.
 Giving yourself the gift of self-care ensures you have the energy you need to thrive through the holidays.

 I even view planning ahead as an act of self-care.
 In previous years, I waited until December 20th (or later!) to start my holiday shopping.
 I had convinced myself that last minute rushing was “no big deal.”
 That strategy didn’t work well last year.
 This year, my goal is to have everything purchased by Friday, and everything wrapped next week.
 I’m already feeling a greater sense of peace about the holidays.

 Making self-care a priority also means creating space for stillness and downtime.
 Perhaps this feels the most difficult when family obligations and your social calendar is bursting at the seams.
 But, YOU can do it.
 Snagging a few minutes in between the busyness is doable.
 Visit my article about Finding Inner Peace in Your Busy World if you need ideas.